Sushmita-Ghosh/graph_ql_practice/README.md

 2. Mutation; :- to post/update / del data
 3. Resolver: has logic to handle query / mutation operation

-### APOLLO CLIENT:
+### APOLLOSERVER:

-- Apollo Client caches the data that is returned from the server - when an graph ql api request is made, so we do not have to make the same network request again.
 - Apollo is a framework which helps us run Graphql server

-### APOLLOSERVER:

 - ApolloServer takes in two things